FlorianBx/vite-pres/slides.md

 <!--
 **SPEAKER NOTES - Slide 6bis (30s)**

 Now let's dive into OxLint.
-I tested it on our code.
+I tested it on our code and found that ESLint took 48 seconds, while OxLint took only 3 seconds.
+That's really impressive, right?

-  Results:
-  ESLint: 48 seconds.
-  OxLint: 3 seconds.

-  That's impressive, right?
 But actually, it's kind of cheating!
 OxLint can't parse everything in Vue files at the moment, and it has fewer rules than ESLint.
-But all these things will be fixed.
+But all these things will be fixed soon.
 OxLint will probably become the default linter pretty soon.
 -->

 ---